 spool core.
 In the UK, the encoding tape was generally green and was

 wound on a blue marked core.
 The decoding tape was red and was wound on an

 orange marked core.
 In Canada the tapes were coloured yellow and red

 respectively.
 The core of the decoding spool was slightly

 wider than the one that was used for encoding.
 A sensing switch in the

-keytape supply tray informed machine of which tape was present.
+keytape supply mechanism sensed this and informed the machine of which

 The key tapes were manufactured at a secret government facility in